RoyMagnussen/CottonBox-Data-Centric/README.md

 The footer allows the user to quickly navigate to pages such as the `about`, `contact`, `sitemap` and the `cookie policy` page.

 It also provides the user with information to contact the company as well as social media links to the company's pages.

+#### 7. category Page

+The `category` page allows the user to view all available products from the specified category.

+> Currently the product per page and pagination section of the `category` page are not implemented as there are not enough products in order to warrant the implementation.
+Once there are more products, then they will be implemented.

+##### 7.1 Product Filter

+The product filter allows the user to filter which products they wish to see based on the available colours, sizes and prices of the products.

 ### Features Left to Implement
 - Another feature idea